jacubero/VBF/Sphinx/source/nessie_d/khazad.rst

 Analysis of KHAZAD S-box construction
 =====================================

-You can find a program which calculates the Truth Tables of these constructions in Appendix in section "Analysis of KHAZAD S-box construction".
+You can find a program which calculates the Truth Tables of these constructions in chapter "Operations and constructions over Vector Boolean Functions", section "Bricklayer".